eestec-lc-thessaloniki-it-team/EasyVote-PC-Server/README.md

 Finally, this project is very exciting for us, since we have the unique opportunity to actually test our application throughout its development stages in actual General Meetings of our LC, thus getting immediate user feedback and going back to improving our code without losing any time!

+## Do you use a specific code style?
+Yes, Google Java Style is used, in order to achieve uniformity and keep the code clean and readable.